zdm65477730/EdiZon-SE/README.md

 # How to install

-  1. Download the latest release from the [GitHub release page](https://github.com/WerWolv/EdiZon/releases/latest).
+  1. Download the latest release from https://github.com/tomvita/EdiZon-SE/releases/latest.
   2. Unpack the downloaded zip file, put the files on your Nintendo Switch's SD card and let the folders merge.
   3. Use a free open source CFW like [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) to launch the hbmenu and start EdiZon from there.
      1. If you want to use the cheat manager you absolutely have to use [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) as only their cheats are supported.